 Words: Snita Pandoria

-The Cinnamon Club
+1. The Cinnamon Club

-This spectacular meal kit created by Chef Vivek Singh brings their special celebration to your kitchen.
+This spectacular meal kit created by Chef Vivek Singh brings allows you to dine at home and bring their special celebration to your kitchen.
 The six-course anniversary menu is a veritable feast inspired by the most delicious dishes from the past two decades of serving satisfied patrons.

-The feast begins with a line-up of award-winning canapés including Bengali beetroot cake with Kasundi ketchup, and cured salmon carpaccio jhal muri.
-These are followed up with delectable starters of Sandalwood tandoori chicken breast and coriander chutney; and tandoor spiced grilled prawns with curried yoghurt.
+The feast begins with a line-up of award-winning canapés including Bengali beetroot cake with Kasundi ketchup and cured salmon carpaccio jhal muri.
+These are followed up with delectable starters of Sandalwood tandoori chicken breast and coriander chutney, and tandoor spiced grilled prawns with curried yoghurt.

 Dessert is The Cinnamon Club’s signature mango shrikhand – a silky smooth yoghurt topped with Rasmalai sauce, gulab jamun and pistachio.
 And, for a final flourish, extra special turmeric chai 60% single origin Colombian dark chocolate truffles with green cardamom, ginger and rose petals blended into a delicate white chocolate ganache, which has been exclusively created for the Anniversary At Home menu by renowned chocolatier, Paul A. Young.

 To further reinvent the restaurant experience at home, extras such as fine wines, champagnes, and The Cinnamon Club cookbooks signed personally by Vivek can also be included with all kits.
 There’s also a variety of other equally indulgent meal kits available, including the Sunday Family Dinner Kit, the Vegan Meal Kit and a special Eid-al-Fitr celebration feast, too.